ahmedivy/meta-planner/README.md

-# MetaPlanner
+# Meta Planner

-> To manage MT4 and MT5 terminals
+> To manage MT4 and MT5 terminals 💹
+> App in Develpment Phase 🚧

 ## Outline
 This is an outline of the features that the app would require: